TheEconomist/the-economist-gdp-per-hour-estimates/README.md

 # GDP per hour worked

 This repo contains data and code behind our analysis of GDP and productivity.
-The resulting article can be found **here.**
+The resulting article can be found [here.](economist.com)

-See the scripts folder for details on how the data was generated.
+To replicate the analysis, please run ['scripts/01-data-setup.R'](scripts/01-data-setup.R) and ['scripts/02-charts.R'](scripts/02-charts.R) in that order.

 ## Sources
 OECD, World Bank